johnrm174/model-railway-signalling/README.md

 * New DCC Accessory switches feature, enabling you to add and configure buttons on the schematic to control other DCC-enabled accessories on your layout (e.g. If you are still analogue for control of trains, then you can use this feature with external DCC-relay modules for operating track isolating sections).
+* Improved Route Feature - DCC switches can be added to the route configuration to operate DCC accessories needed to complete the route setup (level crossings, track isolating sections etc).
+Also, more options have been provided for configuring the appearance of the buttons in terms of font size, and font style.
 * Bugfix to colour chooser - Previous colour will now be retained if cancelled (without errors)
+* Bugfix to object selection (shift-left-click) - will now no longer error if cursor is not over an object

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)